Topology of configuration space of the mean-field phi^4 model by Morse theory: Mean-field model

 \subsubsection{Index of the critical points}

 In Morse theory the index of a critical point is the number of negative eigenvalues of the Hessian matrix $H$, which for the potential (\ref{V}) takes the form

 $H$ can be written as $H=D+B$, with

 where $U$ is the matrix whose elements equal $1$.
 The eigenvalues of $D$ read directly on its diagonal, while $B$ has an unique non-zero eigenvalue of value $N$ because its rank is $1$.
 Because of the form of $H$, we can apply a results based on the Wilkinson theorem which guarantees that, to get the number of negative eigenvalues of $H$, if we take the number of the negative eigenvalues of $D$ we make at most an error of $\pm 1$.
 For more details we refer to \cite{ccp1,ccp2}.
+Some results are shown in Fig. \ref{phi4_indexchi} and \ref{phi4_index}.

-\subsubsection{Euler Characteristic}
+\subsubsection{Euler characteristic}

 The Euler characteristic $\chi$ is a topological invariant, i.e. a function of a manifold which does not change value if the manifold is deformed without varying its topology. $\chi$ is defined by the Betti numbers $b_k$ \cite{pettini}, Morse theory allows us to calculate it for the $M_{v,N}$'s by the relation